The talk that outlasts Monday morning and creates lasting change.

 Short

 Davide Di Giorgio helps leaders move from correction to commitment — building belief-led teams who perform when nobody's watching.
-He led Crumbl's first international expansion, engineered the systems behind $100M+ in net sales across 69 locations, and turned 50+ Field Trainers into committed brand ambassadors.
-International keynote and TEDx speaker.
-Author of Being Unapologetic.
+He led Crumbl's first international expansion into Canada, the initial 24 locations, which alone produced $100M+ in net sales — part of 69 total location openings across the US and Canada — and turned 50+ Field Trainers across the US operation into committed brand ambassadors.
+International keynote speaker.
+Bestselling author of Being Unapologetic.
+Currently writing Good Enough.
+TEDx speaker.

 Medium

-His argument is grounded in proof.
-He led Crumbl's first international expansion across 69 locations in the US and Canada, engineered the systems that underpin $100M+ in net sales and multiple grand-opening records, and built 50+ Field Trainers into committed brand ambassadors.
+His argument is built on proof.
+He led Crumbl's first international expansion into Canada, the initial 24 locations, which alone produced $100M+ in net sales — as part of 69 total location openings across the US and Canada, engineered the systems behind multiple grand-opening sales records, and built 50+ Field Trainers across the US operation into committed brand ambassadors.
 Davide draws on an unusually broad front-line background: musical theatre, choral and orchestral composition, audio engineering, yoga, international hospitality, and franchise operations at scale.
-He refuses to separate leadership from operations — because if the systems and standards underneath the message don't change, the talk is motivational garbage by Monday morning.
+He refuses to separate the message from the operation underneath it.
+If the systems don't shift, neither does anything else.

 Author of Being Unapologetic (#1 bestseller in eight countries).
+Currently writing Good Enough.
 TEDx speaker.
 Based in Sicily; booked globally.

 Long